AwsGeek/mlbot-hamburg/lab1/README.md

 * IAM Role: **Create a new IAM Role**
 * Role Name: **mlbot-classify**
 5. Click the **Create** function' button
 6. Replace the existing Lambda function code with the following.
-Replace ```<SageMaker endpoint name>``` with the name of your SageMaker endpoint.
 ```
 import os
 import json